ndrwptrsn/regional_shipping_api/README.md

 ## Notes

-Thank you for reviewing my assessment, I had a lot of fun working on it!
+Thank you for reviewing my assessment.

 The API is a Dockerized Express application using Postgres for data storage.
-The data structure is three tables, Sellers, Categories, and Rules.
+The data structure is three tables:
+Sellers, Categories, and Rules.

 I prioritized API functionality (dynamic stored rules feature, exposed endpoints) and API integrity (validations, tests) over front-end tooling (which seems like the kind of thing that would be added to a pre-existing admin panel anyway).
 I did spruce up the docs a bit: http://localhost:3000/api